 Rates and allowances - Each year, as part of the Budget and subsequent Finance Act for the year, the Government renews its right to tax you and sets the rates and allowances.
 You are taxed in tiers.
 Up to date rates are detailed in our tax tables.

 How is tax worked out?
-You have an annual allowance which is tax free and anything above this is taxable.
+You have an annual allowance which is tax free and anything above this is then taxable.

 Self-Assessment - Fact files